-In part 3 of the specification the set of policy assertions are the commands with names of the form TPM2\Policyxxx() where "xxx" is an indicator of the type of policy assertion.
+In TPM 2.0 Part 3 of the specification the set of policy assertions are the commands with names of the form TPM2\Policyxxx() where "xxx" is an indicator of the type of policy assertion.
 For example, TPM2\PolicySigned() is a policy assertion that an authorization was signed by a specific entity; and TPM2\PolicyPCR() is an assertion that a selected set of PCR have a specific value.